Everything that has been revealed in the Apple vs. Epic Games lawsuit

 Walmart might be working on cloud gaming

-Maybe the craziest thing to come out of these proceedings so far is new details surrounding a possible Walmart cloud gaming service.
+Maybe the wildest thing to come out of these proceedings so far is new details surrounding a possible Walmart cloud gaming service.

-Details about a potential Walmart cloud gaming service originally came out back in 2019, but, like many other things, the pandemic put a halt to that.
+Details about a potential Walmart cloud gaming service originally came out back in 2019.
+However, like many other things, the pandemic put a halt to that.
 Well, court documents now give us an updated look at what a Walmart cloud gaming service could possibly look like.

 Microsoft explored reducing Xbox publisher fees to 12%